danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 We can make a habit of picking one package with many contributors, rather than many packages with one contributor.
 We can make a habit of picking the package with zero dependencies.

-We can reduce tribalism by being open to solutions written in different programming styles, even when that means sacrificing some purity of our own projects.
+We can reduce tribalism by being open to solutions written in different programming styles, even when that means sacrificing some purity in our own projects.

 We can take more responsibility when deciding to publish packages.
 Is the problem that we're solving real or imagined?
 Have we shared the codebase with other developers to find out whether the solution is generally applicable?
 Are the appropriate tests and documentation in place?
 Are we committed to maintaining the codebase, or is it just a completed weekend project?